syncro-john/CustomsDirect.ai/README.md

 fr francais<br>
 en english<br>
 de deutch  <br>
-(note : when lang in not available for certain language the english value will be given)<br>
+(note : when description is not available in requested language the english value will be given)<br>

 ** Available values for {list} are